xpqz/documentation/language-reference/docs/language-reference-guide/primitive-operators/operators-a-z/spawn.md

 `&` is a monadic operator with an ambivalent derived function. `&` spawns a new thread in which `f` is applied to its argument `Y` (monadic case) or between its arguments `X` and `Y` (dyadic case).
 The shy result of this application is the number of the newly created thread.

-When function f terminates, its result (if any), the thread result, is returned.
+When function f terminates, its result (if any), the **thread result**, is returned.
 If the thread number is the subject of an active `⎕TSYNC`, the thread result appears as the result of `⎕TSYNC`.
 If no `⎕TSYNC` is in effect, the thread result is displayed in the session in the normal fashion.

-Note that `&` can be used in conjunction with the each operator `¨` to launch many threads in parallel.
+Note that `&` can be used in conjunction with the **each** operator `¨` to launch many threads in parallel.

 #### Examples